 Good to know: Kids ski free of charge on Saturdays.
 Up to three children (6 to 15 years) per paying adult get a complimentary ticket when you purchase a day pass or an afternoon pass for Saturday.

 If you only have 1 day: It is also possible to just go skiing in Grindelwald – Wengen area for one day.
-In that case, you may look into this ski experience/lesson that includes everything, from ski equipment and ski passes to a local guide/ ski instructor.
+In that case, you may look into a ski experience/lesson that includes everything, from ski clothing and equipment and ski passes to a local guide/ ski instructor.
 It’s much easier than trying to arrange it all by yourself and not lose the biggest part of your day due to practicalities.

 Getting to Wengen